Christina Haack: 2011–present: Success in television

+In October 2024, Haack and Kylie Wing founded Christina & Kylie, an interior design and home furnishing company.

 Other ventures

-In March 2020, Hall released a book, The Wellness Remodel, with certified nutritionist Cara Clark.
+On April 14, 2020, Haack released a nutrition book, The Wellness Remodel: A Guide to Rebooting How You Eat, Move, and Feed Your Soul, with certified nutritionist Cara Clark.
+The book includes 60 healthy recipes.
+In the book, Haack also discusses her health journey, including autoimmune disease diagnosis, struggles with infertility, and stress of going through a divorce while raising kids.

-On July 14, 2020, Hall announced she will be partnering with Spectra Furniture to create a furniture line for the brand.
+On July 14, 2020, Haack announced she will be partnering with Spectra Furniture to create a furniture line for the brand.
 The new line, Christina HOME, debuted in October 2020.
 In November 2021, Hall created a luxury vinyl flooring line, The Christina Collection, that features 21 different colors and styles.

 Public image

-During her career, Hall has been featured in numerous publications including Good Housekeeping and the Orange County Register.
+During her career, Haack has been featured in numerous publications including Good Housekeeping, Elle Decor, Runner's World and the Orange County Register.
 She has also appeared on the cover of HGTV magazine and People.

 Personal life

-Marriage to Tarek El Moussa
+Relationships and children

-In October 2006, she began dating Tarek El Moussa, and the couple married in 2009.
+In October 2006, Haack began dating Tarek El Moussa, and the couple married in 2009.
 Their daughter was born in 2010 and their son was born in 2015.
 In 2013, Tarek was diagnosed with both thyroid and testicular cancer.
 When doctors recommended radiation treatment, the couple decided to bank Tarek's sperm and try in-vitro fertilization to have a second child.
 The first attempt failed and Christina suffered a miscarriage on the second try.
 She became pregnant with their son in 2015.

 In May 2016, the couple separated after an incident at their Southern California home.
 Tarek was found by the police on a nearby hiking trail and was in possession of a handgun.
-He maintained he was never suicidal and had simply gone for a hike, taking a gun to protect himself from wild animals.
+He maintained he was not suicidal and had simply gone for a hike, taking a gun to protect himself from wild animals.
 Tarek and Christina filed for divorce in 2017 and the divorce was finalized in January 2018.

-Marriage to Ant Anstead

-In November 2017, she began dating English television presenter Ant Anstead.
-On December 22, 2018, she married Anstead at their Newport Beach, California home and officially changed her name to Christina Anstead, dropping the last name of her first husband.
-The couple's only child together was born on September 6, 2019.
+In November 2017, Haack began dating English television presenter Ant Anstead.
+On December 22, 2018, she married Anstead at their Newport Beach, California home and officially took his surname.
+She gave birth to their son on September 6, 2019.
 They announced their separation on September 18, 2020, and she filed for divorce in November.
-She also reverted to her maiden name of Christina Haack.
+The divorce proceedings were tumultuous and the couple continue to mention each other in the media.
+Haack reverted to her maiden name.
 The divorce was finalized in June 2021.
-On April 28, 2022, Anstead filed for full custody of Hudson, accusing Haack of exploiting their son on social media.
+On April 28, 2022, Anstead filed for full custody of their son, accusing Haack of exploiting their son on social media.
+A judge later ruled that the couple would continue "to have joint legal and joint physical custody".